line/aes-gcm-siv/lib/README.md

 It might be possible to directly add the `-DUSE_INTRINSICS` flag to the compiler options to enable hardware accelerated code.
 Depending on the compiler and its version, it might be able to have intrinsics feature flags enabled automatically.

+It is also possible to directly pass the `-DUSE_FEWER_TABLES` and `-DUSE_ROM_TABLES` flags to the compiler options to have more control on how the lookup tables are used.
+Their effect is similar to the options passed to CMake during the configuration of the build.

 ## Supported platforms